hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/authentication/5-test-with-headers.md

 ![Auth0 API Debugger](https://graphql-engine-cdn.hasura.io/learn-hasura/assets/graphql-hasura/authentication-api-debugger.png)

-Now, copy the Callback URL mentioned there and add it to your application settings Callback URL.
+Now, copy the Callback URL mentioned there.
+Go to your Auth0 Applications page, go into settings for your app, and add the URL to the 'Allowed Callback URLs'.

 4.Set the audience